Small Firm Forum (1.5 LU) – Saving DIY Spaces in Oakland and Beyond

 The fact remains that to bring these buildings up to today’s live-work code–including Title 24 energy compliance, sprinklers, seismic retrofit and other life safety improvements, the price tag will typically be in the mid-to-high six figure range per project.
 After the fire, the city convened a committee to look at building code and other changes that would accommodate the communal live-work mode favored by artists today, i.e. large [10-20,000 sf with one kitchen, a couple of bathrooms, lots of bedrooms and large common workspace (and sometimes assembly space)].
 We are now working with a code consultant (WC3 in San Ramon) to improve the existing live-work building code with an eye towards affordable solutions.

-Tom Dolan will be speaking about Safer DIY Spaces and will be sharing the work product of a class he taught in the Department of City and Regional Planning at UC Berkeley focused on next steps for DIY.
+Tom Dolan will be speaking on March 5th about Safer DIY Spaces and will be sharing the work product of a class he taught in the Department of City and Regional Planning at UC Berkeley focused on next steps for DIY.
 Included will be a video and power point presentation.

 Safer DIY Spaces is a small organization with a paid executive director (David Keenan), two mostly-volunteer architects (including Tom Dolan) and a paid bookkeeper.
 There are occasional volunteer opportunities and, of course, donations are always welcome.